czlee/jadeite/README.md

 - **Use object-oriented structures to minimize duplication.**

   This isn't just a theoretical thing.
 It makes it easier to "mix and match" experiment structures.
 Most experiment structures share common code in various ways; an object-oriented approach allows implementations to be written (and fixes and improvements to be made) in exactly one place.

+  This includes the use of mixins where functionality is useful in multiple experiment classes.
+For example, the exponential moving average system is implemented in a mixin, and has its own arguments associated with it (see next item).

 - **Parameters and arguments should be specified in the same class.**